 In addition to the burdens of stress, time, and expense that a contested divorce will place on you, there is another compelling reason to stay out of court.
 Because few courts have handled same-sex divorces, there is little established case law on the subject.
 This lack of precedent means there is a risk that your case will be subject to -- or will create -- unfavorable legal rules.
-Until there is a body of law governing same-sex marriage and divorce that is both stable and fair, one-off court cases can have potentially negative effects on divorcing couples for years to come.
+Until there is an established body of law governing same-sex marriage and divorce that is both stable and fair, one-off court cases can have potentially negative effects on divorcing couples for years to come.

 Other Methods of Resolving Conflict at Divorce

 If you and your spouse are facing a conflicted divorce and you want to keep your disputes out of court, you can choose among three basic methods for achieving resolution: negotiation, mediation, and a relatively new approach called collaborative divorce.